 All textual, audio, and visual information on the website is protected by copyright.

-Online payments are processed through Paddle.
+Online payments are processed through Stripe.